Melancholy Artefacts

 R and D commissioned 2017 by 1418NOW and Brighton Festival.

-a) live performances at a site specific venue
+a) live performances at interior venue, or site specific venue

 Storyboard Portfolio